Biography of Enid Blyton - Author of Children's Books

 Even today, children love reading her books.
 Her books have sold more than a million copies around the world.

 Enid Blyton was born on 11th August 1897 in East Dulwich, South London.
 She was born to Thomas and Theresa and had two younger brothers Hanly and Carey.

 After her birth, her parents relocated to Beckenham in Kent.
 It was in Kent that Enid Blyton spent many days of her childhood.

-Enid Blyton's father Thomas was a cutlery salesperson.
-He loved nature and had an extensive knowledge about flowers, birds and animals.
+Enid Blyton's father, Thomas, was a cutlery salesperson.
+He loved nature and had extensive knowledge of flowers, birds, and animals.

 Enid Blyton at School

 Enid Blyton was a good student.
 She was brilliant and excelled in art and the study of nature.
-The very first school she attended was a small one called “Tresco” just opposite to her house.
+The very first school she attended was a small one called “Tresco”, just opposite her house.